 November 20th is the 18th anniversary of my second open heart surgery.
 I remember every detail.
 It is and will always be a monumental, emotional and bittersweet recounting of how beautifully difficult life is.
-Proof that there is a metamorphosis that must occur in every human being.
-Bearing witness that just as caterpillar becomes a butterfly, we too transform into something greater than we could ever imagine.
+Proof that there is a metamorphosis which must occur in every human being.
+Bearing witness that just as a caterpillar becomes a butterfly, we too transform into something greater than we could ever imagine.
 It's a testament to the power of love, faith, prayer, purpose and perseverance.
 I’ve gone through a physical and spiritual awakening.
 As a child I felt limitless, thanks to my awesome parents.
 As a teenager I felt limited, thanks to the realization and restrictions of chronic illness and peer voices.
 As a young adult I felt damaged, compliments of society, other people’s expectations and an illness induced compromised self esteem.
 Today I feel enlightened and empowered thanks to every experience that forced me to seek, love and validate myself.
 I feel proud to love and embrace every bit of me.
 The imperfect, emotional, passionate, loving, stubborn, ambitious, vocal, and authentic person I am.
 Today’s woman arrived at great cost.
 The tariff was expensive.
 I recognize the value of what the past has taught me.
 I acknowledge that hurt people hurt people.
 I realize that just as I seek forgiveness, I have to forgive others.
 I acknowledge that forgiving someone does not offer them a seat in my life.
 I am grateful for the covenantbetween God and my mother as I was forming in her womb, my father as he loved, provided for and protected the two of us and for the calling that was indeed placed upon my life before I was born.
 I rejoice in the fact that I have been set apart.
 My parents ALWAYS spoke life into my spirit and so did many others.
 I stand as a revelation for the masses.